 One hundred randomised controlled trial reports of physical activity behaviour change interventions were annotated to identify the variety of behavioural outcomes they contained.
-All intervention reports were identified from published Cochrane reviews of physical activity (Baker et al., 2015; Dobbins et al., 2013; Freak-Poli et al., 2013; Richards et al., 2013) and sedentary behaviours (Downing et al., 2018; Shrestha et al., 2019), and a meta-analysis of behaviour change techniques in physical activity interventions for inactive adults (Howlett et al., 2018).
+All intervention reports were identified from published Cochrane reviews of physical activity (Baker et al., 2015; Dobbins et al., 2013; Freak-Poli et al., 2013; Richards et al., 2013) and sedentary behaviours (Downing et al., 2018; Shrestha et al., 2019), and a meta-analysis of behaviour change techniques in physical activity interventions for inactive adults (Howlett et al., 2019).
+We included reviews on sedentary behaviour as part of the scoping work because, while sedentary behaviour is a distinct behaviour within the domain of physical activity, they form part of the same energy expenditure continuum and in many studies - particularly those using accelerometers - both are reported.
 Information on 'what', 'when' and 'how' physical activity outcomes were assessed in these intervention reports and extracted onto a standardised Excel sheet.